dhwanish-3/MoveMentor/README.md

 # TechStack

 * Flask Library to handle backend
-* Deep learning model build upon the VGG16 architecture to detect motion by tracking the 17 key points of human body
+* Deep learning model MoveNet build upon the VGG16 architecture to detect motion by tracking the 17 key points of human body
 * html, CSS, JavaScript for handling frontend
+* chart.js and D3 libraries to create the accuracy score distribution curve

 # Applications